poet, writer, podcaster

 When Anne Fricke first came to the redwood forests and dramatic coastline of Northern California, after growing up in Southern Indiana, she knew she was home.
 Her writing takes on many forms and genres; poetry, short stories, novels, blog posts, and even dabbles in fantasy most nights at her children's bedside.
 She performs with a local group, A Reason to Listen Poetry Collective, in a tavern whose interior warms her like a comforting drink after a long day of travel.
 She is a mother, a wife, traveler, story-teller and an aspiring campfire musician.

-My novel, the soon-to-be-renamed "The Orchard's Descendant" is undergoing a final edit...again.
-I plan to self-publish this to ebook, audio book and a small number of hard copies.
-You can find Chapter One here.
+My debut novel “The Orchard’s Descendant” is now available on Kindle or in paperback on Amazon.com.
+You can find Chapter One in the fiction section of this site.
 I am co-creator of MEND; Life at the Seams podcast with the lovely Amy Day.
 My new solo project, 'Walking With Freya; A Journey Through Special Needs Parenting' is a podcast that I started with the intent of creating space for parents and caregivers of children with special needs.
-I have been blogging about our own personal journey from the beginning.
+I have been blogging about our own personal journey from the beginning at growingupwithpws.blogspot.com.

 There are always new ideas and new projects in the mix.
 If you would like to stay informed on what projects I am working on or putting out into the world, please send your email address to firstname.lastname@example.org and I will add you to the email list.
 Until then, Happy Reading!